Why is food so important to our health?

 Dietary fibre is also fermented by gut bacteria to produce short-chain fatty acids, which are associated with significant beneficial effects on cell turnover, metabolism and eating behaviour.

-The other beneficial effects of fibre include reduced blood pressure, reduced risk of cardiovascular disease, reduced transport time of food in the gut, increased stool frequency and weight, increased satiation (feeling of fullness), reduced c-reactive protein and reduced glucose absorption rate.
+The other beneficial effects of fibre include reduced blood pressure, reduced risk of cardiovascular disease, the reduced transport time of food in the gut, increased stool frequency and weight, increased satiation (feeling of fullness), reduced c-reactive protein and reduced glucose absorption rate.
 In particular, fibre is an important consideration for those following a low carb or paleo diet, in which intake is often particularly low.

 How to maintain a balanced diet